alexiwisteria/alexiwisteria/README.md

 # Hi, I'm Alex 👋

 I'm an emerging Software Engineer kickin' it in Salt Lake City, UT.
-With a solid grip on software development and full-stack systems, I’m all about nailing the details and spreading good user vibes through comprehensive API integrations and crafting thoughtful frontend and backend components.
-I’m super stoked to dive deeper into machine learning and software architecture to create impactful, solid solutions.
+With a strong foundation in software development and full-stack systems, I'm passionate about nailing the details and delivering awesome user experiences through seamless API integrations and carefully crafted frontend and backend components.
+I'm super stoked to dive deeper into machine learning and software architecture to build impactful, robust solutions.

 Currently pursuing a Bachelor of Science in Software Engineering at Ensign College (expected graduation: April 2026).